 The metatarsal have a number from one to five, from the big toe to the small toe.
 The fifth metatarsal is the metatarsal on the outside of the foot that connects the ankle with the little toe.
 It is slightly different from the other metatarsal bones.
 It bulges slightly at its base, while the other metatarsals do not.

 The metatarsal bones help people balance while standing and walking.
-Because these bones get much more use than other bones, it is easy to injure them through overuse.
+As these bones get much more use than other bones, it is easy to injure them through overuse.
 Sudden acute injuries of the metatarsals are common after a sudden impact or severe twist of the foot.

 A Jones fracture has many of the same symptoms as other types of fractures.
 A person with a Jones fracture may know they have injured their foot right away if the injury is sudden and causes immediate symptoms.
 However, some people may not experience pain, even with weight bearing.

-These symptoms include:
+These symptoms can include: